daniel-molina/visualequation/README.md

 $ python2 -m tests.test_dependencies

+## Building

-To build the program, first generate the LaTeX symbols used by the program:
+If you have the sources and you want build the program, generate the LaTeX symbols used by the program:

-$ ./populate_symbols.py
+$ python2 populate_symbols.py

 It will late a bit.
-After that, if you want simply to run the program you can do
+After that, if you simply want to run the program you can do

+$ python2 visualequation/__main__.py

+## Installation

+To install the program you can use pip.
+To download it and install it from PYPI (not uploaded yet), just

-$ cd visualequation
+$ python2 -m pip install --user --upgrade visualequation

+If you have the sources, after running the Building instructions you can generate a package if you have setuptools installed

+$ python setup.py sdist

+To install it, you can do

+$ python2 -m pip install --user dist/visualequation-<version>.tar.gz

+where you substitute <version> by the version number of the file generated in dist/.

+By default, the program should be installed in ~/.local/bin .
+If you do not have it in your path you can extend it by

+$ PATH=${PATH}:${HOME}/.local/bin

+To have this available always that you open a terminal, you can add the previous command to your .bashrc by hand.

+To execute the program, just run

-$ ./__main__.py
+$ visualequation

-### Microsoft Windows and MacOS
-Volunteers needed!
+in whatever current directory.

 ## Usage/Instructions